Join a Group

 • Sanctuary Choir & Joyful Ringers!

-The dedicated singers in the Sanctuary Choir raise their voices in worship under the director of Director of Music Tom Pedersen and our accomplished organist Marvin Mills.
-Adults of all ages and older teens are invited to join.
+The dedicated singers in the Sanctuary Choir raise their voices in worship under the director of Director of Music Tom Pedersen and our organist Marvin Mills.
+Adults of all ages and teens in grades 7 and older are invited to join.
+Visit our MUSIC page to find this year's rehearsal schedule and to learn more about Music Ministries at St. Paul's!

 • yarn ministry

-Drop-in the Church Library on the second and fourth Mondays of the month to join fellow busy fingers and prayerful hearts at work knitting and crocheting.
+Drop-in the Church Library on the second and fourth Mondays of the month to join fellow busy fingers and prayerful hearts at work with knit, crochet, and paper crafting.
 The Yarn Ministry supplies St. Paul's with baptismal blankets and prayer shawls for those who are homebound.
 Participants are invited to contribute these items to the care ministry of the church, or bring along their own projects.
 Beginners welcome!
+Members of the Yarn Ministry are also instrumental in putting on the Fall Craft Fair, usually held the first two weekends in November.
+All sale items are donated by crafters from our community, and all proceeds are dedicated to worldwide charities.

 • Stephen Ministers

-• Taste & Sing
+• TASTE & SING

 for more information on any of the above ministries: